-For years my wardrobe held several categories; professional, play, week-end wear, and dressy, but now casual is the largest and only contender.
+For years my wardrobe held several categories; professional, play, week-end wear, and dressy, but now casual is the largest contender.
 Currently the only person who comments on my style or taste other than my husband is my friendly checker, Carol at the supermarket.
 Today’s cultural fashions intermingle play with comfort and I see public displays of track suits, gym-wear, torn up jeans and even pajamas–all unsightly.
-Their mother’s probably never told them once they step out their door– look presentable.
+Their mother’s probably never told them once they step out their door to look presentable.

 Character Miranda Priestly played by Meryl Streep in the Devil Wears Prada stings with a retort to her assistant, Andy played by Anne Hathaway after Andy snickers that fashion is inconsequential.
 Although Andy believes she is exempt from fashion, wearing a cerulean blue sweater she in fact is wearing a sweater selected for her by fashion-industry people that surround her.
 The effect of fashion filters down to everyone and the power of image plays into her life as well as our lives.

 Despite my love of fashion, I have never been a keeper.
 As a minimalist I turn my nose up to the trends and buy designer labels gladly recycling them to a consignment shop, when I’ve worn them repeatedly.
 Masses of clutter- even fine clothes stuffed in a closet make me physically ill.
 And I will gladly take quality over quantity any day.

 I like the neutral hue of gray mixed with beige and for spring, orange with pink.
 I admire those whose style never dates or those who are or were unafraid to test fashion limits, such as Audrey Hepburn, Jane Birkin, Coco Chanel, Audrey Tautou, Victoria Beckham, and Jackie Kennedy.